ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: System Integration Sensor Setup

 \subsection{Back Sensor Tower}

-The back sensor tower is made out of a single 40mm*40mm aluminum extrusion pillar.
-Along the pillar there attaches 2 rotational LiDARs, the omnidirectional camera, the rear GNSS antenna as well as WiFi, cellular and joystick receivers.
+The back sensor tower is made out of a single $40 \times 40 \times 800$ mm aluminum profile pillar.
+Along the pillar, two rotational LiDARs, the omni-directional camera, the rear GNSS antenna as well as WiFi, cellular and joystick receivers are attached.

-The LadyBug5+ is mounted at the top of the back sensor tower.
-The built-in lenses of LadyBug5+ have a $f/2.5$ aperture and a 4.4mm focal length, achieving a FoV of 90\% full sphere (6 sensors combined) and acceptable sharpness from about 60cm to infinity.\cite{ladybug5p} We capture original pinhole images from the 6 sensors rather than using its SDK to stitched panorama images on the fly.
+The omni-directional LadyBug5+ is mounted at the top of the back sensor tower.
+The built-in lenses of LadyBug5+ have a $f/2.5$ aperture and a 4.4mm focal length, achieving a FoV of 90\% full sphere (6 sensors combined) and acceptable sharpness from about 60cm to infinity \cite{ladybug5p}.
+We capture original pinhole images from the 6 sensors rather than using its SDK to stitch panorama images on the fly, for preserving the raw data and to save computation time.
 It is triggered via a dedicated channel of Syncboard.
-The back GNSS antenna is placed on the top of LadyBug5+ in a particular orientation that hides itself in a blind spot.
+The back GNSS antenna is placed on the top of LadyBug5+ in a particular orientation that hides it in a blind spot.

-At the middle of the back sensor tower there mount the second (back) Robosense Ruby and Bpearl. are installed on the robot.
+The second back Robosense Ruby and Bpearl are mounted in the middle of the tower.
 The back Bpearl simply points the zenith of its FoV backwards, opposite to its front counterpart, while the back Ruby is installed vertically, pitched up 90°, achieving a dense vertical scanning and coverage of far objects with high elevation angle like tall buildings along the routes.
 In Fig. \ref{fig:lidar_fov}, we show the FoV of all 7 LiDARs on the robot.

 A USB hub is installed on the back sensor tower to accommodate WiFi, cellular and joystick receivers, providing connectivity to the robot for controlling, monitoring, and access to online reference servers for time and differential GNSS.

-Under the back sensor tower, a second battery is installed in the back bay of UGV.

-With everything connected, the communication and synchronization architecture of the whole robot are as shown in Fig. \ref{fig:comm_struct} and Fig. \ref{fig:sync_flow}
+Below the back sensor tower, a second battery is installed in the back bay of UGV.
+With everything connected, the communication and synchronization architectures of the whole robot are as shown in Fig. \ref{fig:comm_struct} and Fig. \ref{fig:sync_flow}.